Joseph-McGourty/income-tax-subscription-agent-frontend/README.md

 [![Build Status](https://travis-ci.org/hmrc/income-tax-subscription-agent-frontend.svg)](https://travis-ci.org/hmrc/income-tax-subscription-agent-frontend) [ ![Download](https://api.bintray.com/packages/hmrc/releases/income-tax-subscription-agent-frontend/images/download.svg) ](https://bintray.com/hmrc/releases/income-tax-subscription-agent-frontend/_latestVersion)

 #### Sign your Client up to Report their Income and Expenses Quarterly (MTD ITSA)
-# Income Tax Subscription Frontend
+# Income Tax Subscription Agent Frontend

 This is a Scala/Play frontend web UI that provides screens for an Agent to subscribe their Client to MTD ITSA which allows them to report their...